signet-framework/case-study/pages/design-decisions/provider-verification.md

 ## Trust, but Verify

-Consider a situation where the published consumer contract and provider specification are compatible, but the provider did not implement all the requirements defined in their specification.
+Consider a situation where the published consumer contract and provider specification are compatible, but the provider service does not fully implement the requirements defined in their specification.
-In such cases, Deploy Guard should issue a warning, signaling that the provider's implementation might not be entirely compatible with the consumer.
-However, how can Deploy Guard accurately assess whether the provider has faithfully implemented their specification?
-The solution to this problem is a process that we refer to as *provider verification*.

-**Provider verification** occurs when the provider tests their implementation against the published provider specification.
-The results of this verification are then integrated into Deploy Guard, adding an extra layer of confidence in the compatibility between consumer and provider.

-## Two Step Process

-There are two steps to provider verification:

-  1. Testing the provider
-  2. Publishing the test results to the Signet broker

-Upon analyzing this process, we realized that publishing the test results does not require knowledge of how the results were obtained.
-This observation led us to explore the possibility of decoupling the second step from the first.
+In this case, even though the consumer service conforms to the API spec, its integration with the provider service might break when the two services are deployed together.
+For Deploy Guard to catch this issue, there needs to be a way to verify that the provider service faithfully implements its specification.

+## Verification Responsibility

+Some existing solutions have first-class support for provider verification, while others leave it up to the developer to plug in their preferred tools.
-Essentially, we would shift the responsibility of testing the provider to the developer, granting them the freedom to employ their preferred testing tools.
+Shifting the responsibility to developers is attractive in some ways because it gives them the flexibility to employ their preferred testing tools.
-Once the testing is complete, they can publish the results using the Signet CLI.
+After a successful test, they can still publish the results to the broker to show that the provider correctly implements the spec.

-While involving developers in the provider verification process was initially attractive, it also introduces more complexity to contract testing.
-The developer would need to take on the burden of ensuring that their tests accurately cover all the requirements of the latest specification.
+Besides the fact that this approach requires more work for the developer, there is an additional risk that the tests may not cover all of the requirements in the latest specification.
-Therefore, we ultimately decided that Signet should handle both steps of the verification process.
+The broker is essentially trusting the provider team to implement their tests correctly since it only sees the test results and not the tests themselves.

+After weighing these trade-offs, we decided to offer provider verification out of the box.
+By letting Signet take responsibility for the integrity of the test, we aim to make it as simple as possible for developers to get the safety that verification offers.

 ## Approaches to Verification